btcpayserver/btcpayserver-doc/docs/FAQ/FAQ-LightningNetwork.md

 The information other users need to connect to your node, is already displayed at the checkout.
 Sometimes, merchants want to display their node so that their customers can connect beforehand.

 There are numerous ways to find your node information, but the easiest way to display it to others is by using Lightning Node info page.
-Go to Store > General Settings > Lightning nodes > Modify.
+Go to Store > Settings > Lightning > Modify.
 At the bottom of the page, there is a "Open Public Node Page" button.
 Click on it to see the information.
 The page can be embedded into your website with `<iframe>`.

 ![BTCPay Checkout](../img/LightningNodepPageInfo.png)